morgan-nanez/selected_projects/cs194_proj2/README.md

 #### Part 1.3: Image Straightening

 Here we automated straightening images.
 For each image, I looked at 50 angles between -20 and 20 degrees.
 For each angle, I rotated the image using scipy.ndimage.interpolation.rotate.
 I then cropped the rotated image to only compute the gradient angles of the center of the image.
-After computinh the partical derivatives of both x and y, and using these to compute the gradient angles of image (arctan(-dy/dx)), I  then summed up the number of horizontal and verticle edges in the image.
+After computing the partial derivatives of both x and y, and using these to compute the gradient angles of image (arctan(-dy/dx)), I  then summed up the number of horizontal and verticle edges in the image.
 I compared the summed total of horizontal and verticle edges for each angle, and determine the angle that produced the highest sum to be the straightest.
 Below are my results.

 Facade image: rotated -2.04 degrees